 ABOUT ME

 When my daughter got anorexia, that wasn't the first challenge on my path, before that time I had had my share.
 Which made me already out of balance when I started the journey as a "mother of".
-And when I'm out of balance, I quickly go into control and fix mode; I take the world on my shoulders, and go!
+And when I'm out of balance, I quickly go into control and fix mode; I take the world on my shoulders, and there I go!

 However, I believe that it is too simplistic to look only at the child and the eating disorder.
 The family system was certainly taken into account, but only in the light of my daughter getting better.